Nor Land, Nor Sea, Nor John Cousteau!

 So on one fateful night, I think out in the North Sea, three of them go to do this dive.

-The old grizzled veteran, the Tom Cruise-like hard-nosed, badass diver, and then the rookie, the guy who's just on the sea.
+The old grizzled veteran, the Tom Cruise-like hard-nosed, badass diver, and then the rookie, the guy who's just on the scene.
+Which was Woody?
+Woody was the grizzled veteran.

-but i don't care i'll take little heroes in any way i can get it yeah okay all right so then this is a true story by the way true story so woody stays above directing, making sure that the wire, the lines don't get, you know, caught up, making sure that the water pressure for the hot water is on and that it's warm enough and that the air is going through these incredibly long, you know, essentially umbilical cords for these guys to survive.
+So, Woody stays above directing, making sure that the wire, the lines don't get, you know, caught up, making sure that the water pressure for the hot water is on and then it's warm enough and that the air is going through these incredibly long, you know, essentially umbilical cords for these guys to survive.

-And these guys had these huge helmets on, just like you think of the old-style old
+And these guys had these huge helmets on, just like you think of the old style, old helmets.
+Right, right.

-Jules Verne, Jules Verne, like a Jules Verne novel, 10,000 Leagues Under the Sea, 20,000 Leagues Under the Sea, or like you see in your friend's fish tank, he should have cleaned, the guy with the bubbles coming out of his head.
+Jules Verne, yeah, like a Jules Verne novel, 10,000 Leagues Under the Sea, 20,000 Leagues Under the Sea, or like you see in your friend's fish tank, he should have cleaned, the guy with the bubbles coming out of his head.

 That's the kind of suit that they're wearing.